scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 It is very flexible and takes care of coordinated omission.
 Yahoo!
 Cloud Serving Benchmark (YCSB) is also an option, but needs to be configured correctly to prevent coordinated omission.
 TLP-stress is not recommended because it suffers from coordinated omission.
-When benchmarking make sure that cassandra-stress that is part of the Scylla distribution is used because it contains the shard aware drivers.
+When benchmarking make sure that cassandra-stress that is part of the ScyllaDB distribution is used because it contains the shard aware drivers.

 Use the Same Benchmark Tool
 ===========================